tpm2-software/tpm2-tools/man/tpm2_getekcertificate.1.md

     This flags the tool to output the EK certificate as is received from the
     source: NV/ Web-Hosting.

+  * **-E**, **\--encoding**=_ENCODING_:

+    Specifies the encoding format to use explicitly.
+Normally, the default method is the one used by Intel unless an AMD fTPM is detected, in which case the AMD-specific encoding is used.
+Use 'a' for AMD and 'i' for Intel.

   * **ARGUMENT** the command line argument specifies the URL address for the EK certificate portal.
 This forces the tool to not look for the EK certificates on the NV indices.